 As a licensed classroom teacher accepting one of SHU's teacher candidates, a teacher is considered a cooperating teacher.
 Whether the teacher candidate is in your classroom for a 60 hour pre-clinical observation or the full year clinical practice, a lead classroom teacher is a cooperating teacher to our teacher candidate.
-While the level of commitment and expectations will vary, every cooperating teacher is required to complete an evaluation for the teacher candidate.
+While the level of commitment and expectations will vary, every cooperating teacher is required to complete an evaluation for the teacher candidate and every cooperating teacher must approve timesheets for the teacher candidate.